 Although TransCanada Corporation has not issued debt to the public, it has been assigned credit ratings by Moody's Investors Service, Inc. (Moody's), S&P Global Ratings (S&P) and Fitch Ratings Inc. (Fitch), and its outstanding preferred shares have also been assigned credit ratings by S&P, Fitch and DBRS Limited (DBRS).
-Moody's has assigned an issuer rating of Baa1 with a stable outlook, S&P has assigned a long-term corporate credit rating of A- with a negative outlook, and Fitch has assigned a long-term corporate rating of A- with a stable outlook.
+Moody's has assigned an issuer rating of Baa1 with a negative outlook, S&P has assigned a long-term corporate credit rating of BBB+ with a stable outlook, and Fitch has assigned a long-term corporate credit rating of BBB+ with a stable outlook, and Fitch has assigned a long-term corporate credit rating of BBB+ with a stable outlook, and Fitch has assigned a long-term corporate rating of A- with a stable outlook.
 TransCanada Corporation does not presently intend to issue debt securities to the public in its own name and any future debt financing requirements are expected to continue to be funded primarily through its subsidiary, TCPL, and TransCanada Trust, a wholly owned financing trust subsidiary of TCPL.
 The following table sets out the current credit ratings assigned to those outstanding classes of securities of the Company, TCPL and TransCanada Trust and our subsidiaries which have been rated by Moody's, S&P, Fitch and DBRS:

-Moody's S&P Fitch DBRS TCPL - Senior unsecured debt Debentures A3 A- A- A (low) Medium-term notes A3 A- A- A (low) TCPL - Junior subordinated notes Baa1 BBB BBB BBB TransCanada Trust - Subordinated trust notes Baa2 BBB BBB Not rated TransCanada Corporation - Preferred shares Not Rated P-2 BBB Pfd-2 (low) Commercial paper (U.S.) (TCPL and TCPL guaranteed) P-2 A-2 F2 Not rated Commercial paper (Canadian) (TCPL and TCPL guaranteed) P-2 Not Rated F2 R-1 (low) Trend/ rating outlook Stable Negative Stable Stable
+Moody's S&P Fitch DBRS TCPL - Senior unsecured debt Debentures A3 BBB+ A- A (low) Medium-term notes A3 BBB+ A- A (low) TCPL - Junior subordinated notes Baa1 BBB- Not rated BBB TransCanada Trust - Subordinated trust notes Baa2 BBB- BBB Not rated TransCanada Corporation - Preferred shares Not rated P-2 (Low) BBB Pfd-2 (low) Commercial paper (TCPL and TCPL guaranteed) P-2 A-2 F2 R-1 (low) Trend/ rating outlook Negative Stable Stable Stable